RS-eco/globePA/README.md

 the local representativeness of Australian MPAs Roberts et al. (2019) found that Australian MPAs over-represent warm, offshore waters and under-represent temperate environments.

-The lower protection coverage across the marine realm is unsurprising, given that overall 15.4% of the Earth’s land surface and only 7.6% of the world’s oceans are registered with a certain status of protection (UNEP-WCMC, IUCN & NGS 2021).
-Although recently we have seen the establishment of a number of large MPAs, given that 67% of our planet is covered by the Ocean (Reaka-Kudla 1997), the coverage by MPAs is still very low.
-This is also reflected in the difference of the protection coverage target (17 vs. 10%) under the Aichi Biodiversity Target 11 (CBD 2011), which is cause for huge concern, as anthropogenic impacts on the world’s oceans are continuously increasing (Halpern et al. 2015).

 ### Challenges and potential caveats